Prince of Wales, New Brunswick

+Prince of Wales is a Canadian rural community in Saint John County, New Brunswick.
+It is located just west of the city of Saint John.

 History

 The community was settled in 1783 by Loyalist Lieutenant Colonel Gabriel DeVeber, who was a member of the Prince of Wales American Regiment (PoWAR).
 The PoWAR fought in the American Revolutionary War.
 The community was a farming and lumbering community in the 19th century.
-The Shore Line Railway ran through the community, which has since been abandoned.
+The Shore Line Railway, which has since been abandoned, ran through the community.